nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Science is not the only commons in this argument.
-Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis] The result in the paper, which I will call the calculus from here on, gives the structural half of that in one line: nothing counts as verified unless the check is one you can run again yourself, so an input that is kept from you can never be verified by you, or only by leaning on a cryptographic assumption, and every other route to it is someone's word.
-Both commons are on life support, open source in burned-out maintainers and captured governance, science in a reproducibility crisis of published results that will not rerun, and they depend on each other: without science, civilization cannot scale or even sustain itself, and the science that runs on software runs on the open-source commons.
+Open source is the other, and I have argued twice in this series that a commons cannot be run as a business without ceasing to be one.[^sovereign][^anamnesis] The calculus gives the structural half of that in one line: nothing counts as verified unless the check is one you can run again yourself, so an input that is kept from you can never be verified by you, or only by leaning on a cryptographic assumption, and every other route to it is someone's word.
+Both commons are failing in public, open source in burned-out maintainers and captured governance, science in results that do not hold up when someone finally reruns them,[^repro] and they depend on each other: without science, civilization cannot scale or even sustain itself, and the science that runs on software runs on the open-source commons.
 Good behavior does not scale for either.
 A